-Ferrofluid, sometimes called ferro-magnetic fluid, is, in short, a liquid that responds to magnets and magnetic fields.
-Ferrofluid is made up of extremely fine ferro-magnetic particles (like nano-sized iron filings), coated with a soap-like material called a surfactant, and suspended in a mineral oil liquid base.
+In short, ferrofluid, sometimes called ferro-magnetic fluid, is a liquid that responds to magnets and magnetic fields.
+It is made up of extremely fine ferro-magnetic particles (like nano-sized iron filings), coated with a soap-like material called a surfactant, and suspended in a mineral oil liquid base.

 Purchasing our photographs

 You may license any of our photograph or purchase prints.
 Just contact us using the form to the right and we will do our best to meet your needs.
 Here is more information about our fine art photographs.